 Soc 336.
 Crime and Corrections.
 An examination of the criminal justice system; nature and extent of crime; past and present practices used to control crime and deal with criminals.
-Prerequisites: a gateway course and one other sociology course.
+Prerequisite: Soc 164.

 Soc 338.
 Social Class and Inequality.
 A study of the causes and consequences of inequality domestically and internationally and predictions for the future.
-Prerequisites: a gateway course and one other sociology course.
+Prerequisite: Soc 164.